mikenomitch/platemail/docs/DevOps.md

 # DevOps ToDos:

-- Get frontend "production" build running on node alone
+- Get frontend "production" build running on node alone - DONE
   - Get this running in a lone docker container - DONE
-  - Get this container running as a nomad job
+  - Get this container running as a nomad job - DONE
-- Get backend running as a Nomad job with Docker
+- Get backend running as a Nomad job with Docker - DONE
-- Locally can run all containers/have single IP to use app
+- Locally can run all containers/have single IP to use app - DONE

 - Locally can swap out K/Vs well
 - Get Terraform working with nomad/consul/etc
 - Get it up on AWS with RDS